TosbackCgusBridge-Bot/CGUs-versions/Nytimes/Privacy Policy.md

 There are rare situations when we request this information (e.g., a reader survey asks about your political leanings), but you can decline to answer.
 Outside those situations we would prefer you never share that information with us.

-Back to top6.

-How Long Do You Retain Data?
+Back to top6.How Long Do You Retain Data?

 It depends.
 We store your personal information for as long as needed, or permitted, based on the reason why we obtained it (consistent with applicable law).
 This means we might retain your personal information even after you close your account with us.